garden-io/garden/docs/basics/adopting-garden.md

 It's great for executing auth scripts, running services locally, and as a general purpose escape hatch.

-It's built in, which means you don't need to specify it in the project level configuration and you can simply add `exec` actions right away.
+It's built in, which means you don't need to specify it in the project level configuration, and you can simply add `exec` actions right away.

 ## Step 2 — Add your actions